RaviChandraKumar/Uninformed-Search-Algorithms/README.md

 # Uninformed-Search-Algorithms
 implementations of various uninformed Search Algorithms

-All the programs implementaed are based on Java SE 6
+All the programs implemented are based on Java SE 6